tylerbrazier/regulator/README.md

 =========
 Monitor and regulate freezer temperature with raspberry pi.
-I started this project because my chest freezer's highest temperature setting is still too cold to keep my homebrew chilled.
-The goal is to be able to monitor temperature with pi and have the freezer's power regulated with a relay.
+I started this project because my chest freezer's highest temperature setting is still too cold to keep my homebrew chilled, so I want to regulate the power with a relay.

-The project also includes a little web server that can be queried for logs and their statistics for any given period of time.
+There's also a little web server for serving up logs and their statistics for any given period of time.
 Plots can also be generated using [plot.ly][0].

 Setup
 -----
-I got most of my hardware from Adafruit, including the [relay][1] and [temperature sensor][2].
+I got most of the hardware from Adafruit, including the [relay][1] and [temperature sensor][2].
 They also have a really nice [guide][3] that I followed for using the sensor.

-I've only tested this project on [Arch linux][4].
+I'm running [Arch linux][4] on my pi so I haven't tested any of this with Raspbian or other distros.

 Install nodejs, python 3, and [RPi.GPIO][5].
 Run `setup.sh` as root to configure kernel modules and install web dependencies.
 Then reboot the pi.